simon0191/OnlinePythonTutor/unsupported-features.md

 - code with [undefined behavior](https://blog.regehr.org/archives/213) may not match what happens when running on your own computer!
   - specifically, code with memory errors will fail-fast using [Valgrind Memcheck](http://valgrind.org/docs/manual/mc-manual.html)
 - some complex typedefs
+- function pointers
+- memory that void* pointers refer to are displayed as raw bytes
+- if pointers of different types point to the same memory block, non-ideal things may happen; e.g., if an int* and a char* point to the same block of memory, it may be visualized as either an int or a char array
 - [stack arrays without compile-time sizes](https://github.com/pgbovine/opt-cpp-backend/issues/44)
 - [read-only memory isn't visualized separately from the heap](https://github.com/pgbovine/opt-cpp-backend/issues/70)
 - [struct members declared as unbounded arrays](https://github.com/pgbovine/opt-cpp-backend/issues/73)